vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 import Vue = require('vue')
 ```

+<p class="tip">In Vue 2.2.0 we introduced dist files exposed as ES modules, which will be used by default by webpack 2.
+However, this means if you are using TypeScript with webpack 2, `import Vue = require('vue')` will return an ES module object instead of Vue itself.
+To fix this, you will need to configure a webpack alias and point `vue` back to `vue/dist/vue[.runtime].common.js`.
+You will also need to do the same for `vue-router` and `vuex` if you are using them.</p>

 Then all methods, properties, and parameters will be type checked.
 For example, if you misspell the `template` component option as `tempate` (missing the `l`), the TypeScript compiler will print an error message at compile time.
 If you're using an editor that can lint TypeScript, such as [Visual Studio Code](https://code.visualstudio.com/), you'll even be able to catch these errors before compilation:

 ![TypeScript Type Error in Visual Studio Code](/images/typescript-type-error.png)